CS-433/ml-project-1-404notfound/README.md

 EPFL ML Project1

-Download dataset from [here](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files).
+Download dataset [here](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files).
 Extract all files and move into a new folder named `data`.

 Some links: